 - Sometimes the data won’t be readily available.
 Don’t chicken out if it seems hard to track IMPACT for something.
 If it’s worth doing, you can find a way to measure it.

 I hope this has given you some things to think about as you Measure Outcomes within your PMO.
-Next week, will dive deep into the steps to take to Perform Relentlessly for the organization to build long-term credibility. (change this to click here to see the next step in the process)
+Next time, will dive deep into the steps to take to Perform Relentlessly for the organization to build long-term credibility. (change this to click here to see the next step in the process)

 How do you Measure Outcomes, not just progress in your organization?
 Please share your thoughts on these tips and the ways you’ve defined and measured PMO and project IMPACT.